usaid-cs/yesterday-i-learned/random.md

 1. You [can][jetbrains] debug through SSH!
 1. Parkinson's law of Triviality: the more trivial a task is, the more opinion you will get for doing it, so the slower it will be done.
 1. [`(jenkins_url)/safeRestart`][stackoverflow 5] restarts it.
 1. A jenkins job can be cloned or backed up [by just copying the files][jenkins-ci].
-1. A jenkins job can also be copied by right-clicking on it, you idiot.
+A jenkins job can also be copied by right-clicking on it.
 1. Compiling `npm` will require [this fix][stackoverflow 6].
 1. A `site.pp` file controls Puppet's behaviour.
 It's a Perl script.
 1. Double hashing, triple hashing, or other "wacky hashing functions" are discouraged because of [Kerckhoff's Principle][crackstation] -- the attacker will usually have both the database and the source code -- and will be able to find your function's weaknesses by supplying dummy data.